 Daily snacking has clearly become an integral part of the American diet.
 Snacks may be convenient for our increasingly fast-paced, on-the-go lifestyles, but at what cost to our health and wellbeing?
 That's why we need to look at healthy plant-based vegan snacks!

 “Overall, the foods and beverages contributing the most calories at snacks are not the most nutritious options,” according to the USDA.
 That’s basically a nice way of saying that Americans are snacking on junk foods – foods high in sugar, salt, and fat and low in nutritional value.

-These junk foods, such as potatoes chips, pretzels, fried tortilla chips, cookies, candy and sugar-laden energy bars are definitely not the kind of thing health-conscious plant-based eaters want to be consuming.
+These junk foods, such as potato chips, pretzels, fried tortilla chips, cookies, candy, and sugar-laden energy bars are definitely not the kind of things health-conscious plant-based eaters want to be consuming.

 The good news for plant-based vegans is that there are lots of healthy plant-based vegan snacks available.
 Everything from the simplest on-the-go snacks to more elaborate creations.

 Fruit: Mother Nature’s Candy

 Sweet, juicy, and delicious.
 It can be hard to believe that fruits are actually nutritional powerhouses loaded with disease-preventing antioxidants, vitamins, minerals, and dietary fiber.

 Fruit, whether fresh or frozen, makes a great snack.
 Especially when you need extra energy for exercising or other strenuous activities.
 It takes just a minute to slice an apple into a sealable plastic bag and off you go, portable healthy snack in tow.